Modernism

 artistic expression which continues until the present.
 Prolific,

-inventive, imaginative, and rebellious, only Leonardo da Vinci and Michelangelo are
+inventive, imaginative, and rebellious, only Da Vinci and Michelangelo are

 currently more popular than Picasso.
-Not even Vincent van Gogh or Salvador Dali command as
+Not even Van Gogh or Dali command as

 much popular interest or study.